greven/forex/README.md

 <!-- MDOC !-->

-`Forex` is a simple Elixir library that serves as a wrapper to the foreign exchange reference rates provided by the European Central Bank.
+`Forex` is a simple Elixir library that serves as a wrapper to the foreign exchange reference rates provided by the European Central Bank, no API keys, no authentication, no rate limits.

 > ### ECB Exchange Rates Important Notice
 >